mattstratton/yaagfss/README.md

-# YAAGFSS
-## Yet Another Another Generator For Static Sites
+# Yet Another Another Generator For Static Sites (YAAGFSS)

 There clearly aren't enough static site generators.
 Why not one more?